 For example, according to a narrative, a man asked Imām al-Ridha about another man who said at the time of his death, "Any old slave I have is now emancipated for the sake of pleasing Allāh."
 The Imām said, "Yes, there is a way to determine who is 'old' according to the Almighty and Praised Allāh Who says in His Book, '... till it became like an old date cluster;' therefore, anyone among his slaves who has been with him for at least six months must now be freed."
 The date cluster becomes old and dry during the period of six months.
-In this example, the Imām and did not contend himself by just providing a legislative rule; he also derives its rule from the text of the Holy Qur'ān.
+In this example, the Imām did not contend himself by just providing a legislative rule; he also derives its rule from the text of the Holy Qur'ān.

-Independence of the Ahl al-Bayt A From Qiyas and Others
+Independence of the Ahl al-Bayt From Qiyas and Others

-when they lack a concrete text, due to the fact that, because of the knowledge and the secrets of the Message which they inherited from their grandfather the Messenger of Allāh $\xrightarrow{\text{WB}}$ as well as their own level of \overline{iman} (firm belief), they were self sufficient, independent, and due to what Allāh had endowed them with of the faculty of knowledge in order they might be His Proofs over people.
+The Ahl al-Bayt did not sense the need to seek avenues which were distant from the legislative realities in the conclusions they reached such as qiyas (comparison), istihsan (preference), etc., which were regarded by others as indicative of the legislative rule when they lack a concrete text, due to the fact that, because of the knowledge and the secrets of the Message which they inherited from their grandfather the Messenger of Allāh as well as their own level of $\bar{\imath}m\bar{a}n$ (firm belief), they were self sufficient, independent, and due to what Allāh had endowed them with of the faculty of knowledge in order they might be His Proofs over people.